top of page

 Depression

-Depression – feelings of pervasive sorrow, dejection and unremitting downheartedness affects as many as one in six women, and one in eight men in Australia at some point in their lives.
+Depression – feelings of pervasive sorrow, dejection and unremitting downheartedness, affects as many as one in six women, and one in eight men in Australia at some point in their lives.
 For some people, there are clear events which precede a depressive episode, such as loss (such as loss of a job, finances, partner or social position), separation, a serious medical illness, or worsening drug and alcohol use.
 For others, it may not be as clear as to how or why a depressive period emerged, and in these cases, depression is sometimes linked to earlier life experiences which may be unprocessed and unacknowledged.

 Hopelessness, Confusion, Problematic Patterns of Behaviour